Afosystem/Demo/README.md

 # Demo
 This is my first assignment on Git.
-Its interesting doing this.
+It's interesting doing this.